sbupgsa/constitution/Constitution.md

 #### SUBSECTION B: CAMPAIGNING

 All confirmed nominees shall be given one week to promote their platforms for all positions for which they are a candidate.
-All candidates may submit a statement to the Director of Marketing to be published and made available to all voting members no later than four days before the election.
+All candidates may submit a statement to the Director of Marketing to be published and made available to all active members no later than four days before the election.

 #### SUBSECTION C: VOTING